mnlipp/VM-Operator/controller.md

 is not defined, the controller adds this property using the value from `metadata.name`.

-Note that there is no schema definition available for `.userData`.
+Note that there are no schema definitions available for `.userData` and `.networkConfig`.
 Whatever is defined in the CRD is copied to the corresponding cloud-init file without any checks.
-(The introductory comment `#cloud-config` required in that file is generated automatically by the runner.)
+(The introductory comment `#cloud-config` required at the beginning of `.userData` is generated automatically by the runner.)

 ## Display secret/password